 STEMarts@PASEO Youth Program builds experiences – workshops, internships and interactions – with PASEO festival’s visiting artists.
 Artists go into every middle and highschool in Taos County and we bring students to the festival for engaging STEAM experiences.
 See the PASEO 2019 educational programs by clicking link below.

-Students from local Taos highschools worked with Digital Artist Morgan Barnard to create site specific projection mapping installations located at different points throughout The PASEO.
+Students from local Taos highschools worked with Digital Artist Morgan Barnard to create site specific projection mapping installations located at different points throughout PASEO 2019.
 With this collaboration students creatively explored local acequias through documentary, motion graphics and projection mapping.
 Interviewing community members about the history and significance of the acequia system in the Taos area, students chose sites downtown to display stories as small projection mapping installations.